core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 * More context information in the abstract and introduction.

 * Imported examples from RFC 7390 into Appendix A "Use Cases".

+* Early mentioning Group OSCORE and source authentication of messages.

 * Editorial improvements.